Why choose Harris Equine?

 Owners are welcome to administer oral sedatives of their own accord without our insistence or recommendation.

-You are advised to attain sedation (if you wish) from your usual veterinarian who will be best placed to ensure your horse is healthy.
+You are advised to attain sedation (if you wish) from your usual veterinarian who will be best placed to ensure your horse is healthy and suitable to do so.

 We never insist on horses being sedated and 99% of horses are able to be cleaned whilst fully awake/alert and un-sedated using positive reinforcement methods.